cube-js/cube/docs/content/Caching/Using-Pre-Aggreations.md

 ## Pre-Aggregations Storage

-When you are using pre-aggregations marked with `external: true` Cube.js will store pre-aggregations inside its own pre-aggregations storage - Cube Store.
+When using **external** pre-aggregations Cube.js will store pre-aggregations inside its own storage - Cube Store.

 Alternatively, you can store external pre-aggregations in the different database, such MySQL or Postgres.
 In order to make it work, you should set the